 The French painter Fantin-Latour made several visits to England.
 His studies of flowers were particularly popular with British collectors.

-This informal arrangement of flowers set against a natural backdrop is characteristic of the many floral paintings in his career.
+Undoubtedly, this informal arrangement of flowers, set against a natural backdrop, is characteristic of the many floral paintings in his career.

 Ionides, a collector of French art, bought the painting directly from the artist.

-I hope that this post will give you a taste of the painting collection in the Victoria and Albert museum.
+I hope that this post will give you an insight in the painting collection in the Victoria and Albert museum.
 Of course, to see everything properly, you have to visit the museum.

 Also, the arrangement of paintings in these two rooms makes the whole experience unique.
 As I said, I’ve never seen paintings double or triple hung in any museum that I visited in the past.
 And I’ve been to many.